whitneyburton/portfolios/students/1510/david-stinnette/20160311-david_stinnette-m3.markdown

 I attended Protocol weekly and enjoyed helping lead a group during Beth Sebian's gear up on being better allies.
 Additionally I paired with several 1602 students on ruby exercisms and Black Thursday projects and 1511 students on Little Shop, probably my favorite Turing project thus far.
 Finally, I gave a lightning talk on how to network more confidently and effectively at meetups.

 To be honest I feel I benefitted from the Turing Community more than it benefitted from me this module.
 I took full advantage of pairing with many talented mentors and those sessions really helped me keep my head above water during this demanding module.
+I was extremely busy, but that will always be the case here.
 I'd really like to make time to give back to other students during module 4.

 ## Posse Challenges